Observational Evidence for Primordial Black Holes: A Positivist Perspective: Potential Solutions to Cosmic Problems

 Fast radio bursts (FRBs) are bright radio transient events with millisecond pulse widths and GHz frequencies; their nature is still unknown~\cite{Nicastro:2021cxs}.
 All of them are extragalactic and most are non-repeating.
 Many explanations have been proposed, including cataclysmic events involving merging neutron stars and stellar black holes, neutron star seismic activity, black hole accretion and active galactic nuclei (see Refs.~\cite{Katz:2018xiu, Petroff:2019tty, Xiao:2021omr} for recent reviews).
 FRBs may also be explained by collisions of neutron stars with planetary-mass PBHs.
 For example, Abramowicz {\it et al.}~\cite{Abramowicz:2017zbp} argue that this could apply if PBHs of around $10^{21}\,$g constitute around $1\%$ of the dark matter.
 This mechanism can also lead to the production of some $r$-process elements, as argued in Ref.~\cite{Fuller:2017uyd}.
+This corresponds to the only known mechanism to explain the surprisingly large amount of gold in the Universe, which neutron star mergers appear to underproduce by a large factor~\cite{Kobayashi:2020jes}.
+Interestingly, this suggestion would be consistent with the `thermal-history' model~\cite{Carr:2019kxo}, which is discussed in Section~\ref{sec:Thermal--History-Scenario}.

-Interestingly, this would be consistent with the `thermal history' model~\cite{Carr:2019kxo}, which is discussed in Section~\ref{sec:Thermal--History-Scenario}.
-As pointed out by Kainulainen {\it et al.}~\cite{Kainulainen:2021rbg}, the Bondi formula$\vphantom{_{_{_{_{_{_{_{_{_{_{_{_{_{_{_{_{_{_{_{_{_{_{_{_{_{_{_{_{_{_{1}}}}}}}}}}}}}}}}}}}}}}}}}}}}}}}$ implies that the characteristic time for accretion of neutron star material onto the PBH is
+As pointed out by Kainulainen {\it et al.}~\cite{Kainulainen:2021rbg}, the Bondi formula implies that the characteristic time for accretion of neutron star material onto the PBH is

-Using $c_{\srm} = 0.6$ as a characteristic sound speed in the core of a neutron star, this is longer than $10\,$yr for PBHs smaller than $2 \times 10^{-13}\,\Msun$.
-Reference~\cite{Kainulainen:2021rbg} suggests that one needs accretion on this timescale to explain the irregular bursts of the repeating FRBs, such as FRB 121102 (cf.~Ref.~\cite{Houben:2019xla}), through intermittent reconnection of the magnetic field-line bundles.
+Using $c_{\srm} = 0.6$ as a characteristic sound speed in the core of a neutron star, this is longer than $10\,$yr for PBHs smaller than $2 \times 10^{-13}\.\Msun$.
+Reference~\cite{Kainulainen:2021rbg} suggests that one needs accretion on this timescale to explain the irregular bursts of the repeating FRBs, such as FRB 121102 (\cf~Ref.~\cite{Houben:2019xla}), through intermittent reconnection of the magnetic field-line bundles.
 Hence planetary-mass PBHs could be the source of repeating FRBs.
-Indeed, a PBH mass function with $\fPBH \sim \Ocal( 10\% )$ in the range $10^{-14}$ -- $10^{-11}\,\Msun$ ($10^{19}$ -- $10^{22}\,$g) might explain all the FRBs.
+Indeed, a PBH mass function with $\fPBH \sim 0.1$ in the range $10^{-14}\,\text{--}\,10^{-11}\.\Msun$ ($10^{19}\,\text{--}\,10^{22}\,$g) might explain all the FRBs.